puzzle/ansible-training/content/en/docs/03/_index.en.md

 {{% /details %}}

+### Task 5

+* Set the hostname on all nodes using the inventory and an ansible ad hoc command.
+* Check on all nodes if the hostname has been changed.

 {{% details title="Solution Task 5" %}}
 ```bash
 ansible all -i hosts -b -m hostname -a "name={{ inventory_hostname }}"